abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-01.md

    ![c](../media/Lab-01/home_page.png)

 >**Note**: To work with Fabric items, you will need a trial license and a workspace that has Fabric license.
 Let’s set this up.

-1. On the top right corner of the screen, select the **user icon**.
+1. On the top right corner of the screen, select the **User icon**.

 1. Select **Free Trial**.